Sparse Portfolio selection via Bayesian Multiple testing: Introduction

 \section{Introduction}

 Markowitz portfolio theory \citep{Markowitz.1952} in finance analytically formalizes the risk-return tradeoff in selecting optimal portfolios.
 An investor allocates the wealth among securities in such a way that the portfolio guarantees a certain level of expected returns and minimizes the `risk' associated with it.
 The variance of the portfolio return is quantified as the risk.

 Markowitz portfolio optimization is very sensitive to errors in the estimates of the expected return vector and the covariance matrix, see, e.g., \citep{Fan.Zhang.Yu.2012}.
 The problem is severe when the portfolio size is large.
 Several techniques have been suggested to reduce the sensitivity of the Markowitz optimal portfolios.
 One approach is to use a James-Stein estimator for means (i.e., expected return) \citep{Chopra.Ziemba.1993} and shrink the sample covariance matrix \citep{Ledoit.Wolf.2003, Das.Halder.Dey.2016}.
 Still, the curse of dimensionality kicks-in for a typically large portfolio (like mutual fund portfolio) and the procedure underestimates the risk profile of the portfolio \citep{EK.2010}.
-Hence the dimension reduction is an essential requirement for robust portfolio selection.
+Hence dimension reduction is an essential requirement for robust portfolio selection.

+Another reason to avoid large portfolios is to reduce transaction costs.
+As the number of assets in the portfolio increase, the transaction cost increases.
+For example a common model for transaction costs is linear plus fixed as presented in \citep{lobo2007}.
+This means there is a fixed cost in investing in an asset, plus an amount proportional to the investment amount.
+Thus, if the total value of the portfolio remains same, the linear part of the transaction cost will be same.
+However the fixed part will be proportional to the number of assets in the portfolio.